-An employment contract can end in several ways: by the end of the agreed duration of the contract (fixed-term contract), the death of the Employee, termination by the Employer (dismissal), termination by Employee (at its own request), termination by mutual consent or termination contract by court (law).
-In all cases laws and regulations are applicable and support from HR professionals is advised.
+An employment contract can end in several ways: by the end of the agreed duration of the contract (fixed-term contract), the death of the Employee, termination by the Employer (dismissal), termination by Employee (at its own request), termination by mutual consent or termination contract by a court (law).
+In all cases, laws and regulations are applicable and support by HR professionals is advised.

 End Employment Agreement on Retirement

 The Employment Agreement will end on the first day of the month in which the Employee reaches retirement age.

 In general, the statutory notice periods are applicable for termination of both permanent employment contracts and fixed term employment contracts.
 However, it is possible a notice period other than the statutory notice period is applicable, because of other agreements in the individual employment agreement.

 The statutory notice period to be observed by the Employer is:

-- one (1) month for employment agreement continuing for less than five (5) years.
+- One (1) month for the employment agreement continuing for less than five (5) years.